eigenholser/bdev-ctrl/README.md

 # Backup Shell Scripts

 The shell scripts use the `rsync` command.
 Exclude files are required even if they are empty.
-They live in BACKUP_HOME.
+They live in `BACKUP_HOME`.
 See below.

 ## Environment Variables